You may be thinking:

 Here are the answers:

-Crocuses are bulbs that flower in early Spring (or, in my town, late Winter, when most everything else is dormant).
+- Crocuses are bulbs that flower in early Spring (or, in Portland, Oregon, late Winter, when most everything else is dormant).

-I had no idea having a baby was going to turn out to be like this at all.
+I had no idea having a baby was going to turn out to be like this at all, she said.

 I remember that feeling.
 Oh, do I remember it.
 But you know what?
 I’m not there anymore.
-My son — who as a toddler I referred to as the “Tasmanian devil” because of the chaos he left in his wake — is a handsome, strapping young man.
+My son — who I used to call the “Tasmanian devil” because of the chaos he left in his wake — is now a handsome, strapping young man.
 A joy to be with, more ballast than storm now.